nslay/ComputeBValue/README.txt

 image format file.
 -p -- Save calculated perfusion fraction image.
 The output path will have _Perfusion appended.
+-A -- Load an existing ADC image to use for computing a b-value image (only supported by 'mono' model).

 #######################################################################
 # Models                                                              #